 If your company suffers a cybersecurity breach or incident it will be important to conduct an assessment soon after the incident to understand where the weaknesses are and then work to strengthen them.

 Cybersecurity assessments come in many different forms and can be completed both digitally and in-person (i.e. good old pen and paper!).
 Spreadsheets and questionnaires are fairly common, but online platforms and tools are fast becoming the norm, often streamlining the process and enabling collaboration.
-For example, with Defendify’s Cybersecurity Health Checkup tool you can complete a cybersecurity assessment using a simple web-based tool that guides you through intuitive questions and generates actionable recommendations using plain English (i.e. straight talk, not tech talk).
+For example, with Defendify’s free, 2- minute cybersecurity health checkup you can complete a cybersecurity assessment using a simple web-based tool that guides you through intuitive questions and generates actionable recommendations using plain English (i.e. straight talk, not tech talk).
 It even maps against popular cybersecurity frameworks and, once completed, your given a simple letter grade and can access prior results all through a single pane of glass.

 Be proactive and regular with your cybersecurity assessments

 Completing a cybersecurity assessment is something just about every business will go through at some point.
-While it could be for a bank, an audit, compliance, insurance, or to win—or not lose—a key customer contract, it’s also the first step and foundation to cybersecurity self-improvement.
-Don’t wait, get your cybersecurity assessment into gear and take your business and cybersecurity from reactive to proactive.
+While it could be for a bank, an audit, compliance, insurance, or to win—or not lose—a key customer contract, it’s also the first step to cybersecurity self-improvement.
+Don’t wait, get your cybersecurity assessment into gear and take your organization’s cybersecurity from reactive to proactive.

 Resources & insights